louissharrock/louissharrock.github.io/_news/announcement_7.md

 related_posts: false
 ---

-Our paper - "[Learning Rate Free Bayesian Inference in Constrained Domains](https://arxiv.org/abs/2305.14943)" - has been accepted to NeurIPS 2023!
+Our paper - "[Learning Rate Free Sampling in Constrained Domains](https://openreview.net/forum?id=TNAGFUcSP7)" - has been accepted to NeurIPS 2023!